geektechniquestudios/ChessWager/README.md

 For style and linting, there is a prettier config file as well as a tailwind plugin for prettier in the dev dependencies.
 We use Cypress for our frontend testing, Jest for the backend, and hardhat+waffle on smart contracts.
 The testing requirements are that all behaviors should be tested before release, not necessarily every line of code.

+### Values

+Values are subject to evolve and change at this point, but it is important to establish a desired culture early.
+You may have heard of some of these before, but I'm taking what I like from top companies:

+  1. Customer Obsession - Amazon is famous for this.
+Without any customers, there's no business.
+Customers are simply the most important part of the equation.
+That means keeping our services clean and friendly.
+We will always do our best to deliver the best customer experience through customer service and our product.
+  2. Code Standards - Robert "Uncle Bob" Martin influenced this one.
+We promise to never release code who's behavior is not well tested.
+A bug will never knowingly make its way into production.
+  3. Don't Be Evil - Google used to say this, and we agree that it is very important to not leave a negative impact.
+We will never implement anti-consumer mechanisms or knowingly cause harm.
+  4. Treat Everyone with Respect and Dignity - We will always treat everyone respectfully, even in the face of obscenity.
+Regardless of who someone is, we're all people.
+It doesn't matter the situation.

 ###### Feedback is welcome